Welcome to today's edition of the Rush 24-7 podcast.

 I don't think that's true now.

-I think she's a much I don't know what Rush is thinking.
+I think she's a much, I don't know what Rush is thinking.

-The uh continued conversation sounded like this.
+The continued conversation sounded like this.

-You call it the pundits, the people like me on the right, who who will benefit by a Hillary presidency because they won't be the like the Polish government in exile in London during World War II.
+Could it be the people like Rush Limbaugh, the pundits, the people like me on the right, who will benefit by a Hillary presidency because they won't be like the Polish government in exile in London during World War II?

 And they will be so huge trashing this evil woman running the country every single day.